General Computer Corporation

 General Computer Corporation (GCC), later GCC Technologies, was an American hardware and software company formed in 1981 by Doug Macrae, John Tylko, and Kevin Curran.

 The company began as a video game developer and created the arcade games Ms. Pac-Man (1982) in-house for Bally MIDWAY and Food Fight (1983) as well as designing the hardware for the Atari 7800 console and many of its games.

 In 1984 the company pivoted to developing home computer peripherals, such as the HyperDrive hard drive for the Macintosh 128K, and printers.
-GCC was disestablished in 2015.
+GCC increasingly focussed on printers before it was disestablished in 2015.

 History

 GCC started out making mod-kits for arcade video games.
 Super Missile Attack was sold as an enhancement board to Atari, Inc.'s Missile Command.
 Atari sued, but ultimately dropped the suit and hired GCC to develop games (and stop making enhancement boards for Atari's games without permission).
 They created an enhancement kit for Pac-Man called Crazy Otto which they sold to Midway, who in turn sold it as the sequel Ms. Pac-Man; they also developed Jr. Pac-Man, that game's successor.

 Under Atari, Inc., GCC made the original arcade games Food Fight, Quantum, and the unreleased Nightmare; developed the Atari 2600 versions of Ms. Pac-Man and Centipede; produced over half of the Atari 5200 cartridges; and developed the chip design for the Atari 7800, plus the first round of cartridges for that system.